Fact: Most disability claims (60% +) are denied at the initial level.

 For example, on a claim form, the doctor may state, "patient complains of pain in lower back -- recommend physical therapy and muscle relaxants."
 What the Social Security Administration needs to know is whether or not you can lift twenty pounds.
 While an ethical attorney will never encourage anybody to exaggerate or mislead, a competent attorney who knows how to win disability will guide the doctor toward providing the information that is most useful to the Social Security Administration (by knowing which disability questions to ask and how to phrase the questions).

 - Relationships.
 During the hearing portion of the claim process your attorney will present your case before a judge.
 While the judge doesn't know much about you, the judge will likely be very familiar with your attorney.
-The judge will know whether the attorney has a history of credibility or a history of skirting the truth.
-If the attorney has a credible history, the judge may give the attorney's claims and recommendations more weight in the decision making process.
+The judge will know whether the attorney has a history of honesty and credibility or a history of skirting the truth.
+If the attorney has a credible history, the judge may give the attorney's claims and recommendations more weight in the decision-making process.

 - Fewer Errors in Filing.
 Claims filed professionally are more likely to be error-free.
 A professional who works with claim forms day in and day out is more familiar with what information is needed.
 Filing requirements can be tricky.
 Not mailing required documentation in a timely manner can be sufficient grounds to deny a claim.